FAQ

 Most tests involve checking two, maybe three, things:

-• checking that source generated is as expected (so the snapshot tests in the main solution)
+checking that the source generated is as expected (so the snapshot tests in the main solution)

-• checking that behavior of the change works as expected (so a test in the consumers solution (tests/consumers.sln))
+checking that the behavior of the change works as expected (so a test in the

 I've changed the source that is generated, and I now have snapshot failures, what should I do?